parshap/parshap-cookbook/README.md

 This cookbook is used by [devbox](https://github.com/parshap/devbox) to provision my personal development environment but can also be used in other configurations to simply create and configure a user account for me.
-This cookbook expects the node to already have some software installed (zsh, git, node.js) and my private key to be available during provisioning.
+This cookbook expects my private key to be available during provisioning.